SudipBhunia/Movie-data-Analysis-/README.md

 - `Vote_Average` bettter be categorised for proper analysis.
 - `Genre` column has comma saperated values and white spaces that needs to be handled and casted into category.

-We endded up with a datafram of a total of 6 columns and 25551 rows to dig into during our analysis after comleting our cleaning.

 ## Data Visualization
-Using `Matplotlib` and `Seaborn`, we made several meaningful visuals and charts to help us gain informative insights regarding any correlation between attributes in our dataset, that'll be discussed in the next section.
+Using `Matplotlib` and `Seaborn`, we made several meaningful visuals and charts to help us gain informative insights regarding any correlation between attributes in our dataset.

 ## Conclusion
 These are derived conclusions after completing our data visualisation phase.